Armed Forces of Mauritania: Air Force

 After achieving independence in 1960 the Faidem (Force Aerienne Islamique de Mauritanie) was supplied equipment by France, such as C-47s and MH.1521 Broussards, which was later replaced by the Britten-Norman BN-2A Defender between 1976 and 1978 and had operated as a transport and observation squadron in the Western Sahara War.
 During the same time two Cessna 337s and two DHC-5 Buffalo STOL transports were supplied in 1977 and 1978 with one DHC-5 crashing almost immediately and the other being returned to De Havilland Canada in 1979.
 After the Polisario Front shot down one Defender and damaged two in 1978 the Mauritanian government ordered six IA-58 Pucarás for ground attack duties from Argentina; this order was later cancelled after a Mauritanian military coup.

 The Air Force School was created in Atar.
 It was founded to train pilots, mechanics, other crewmen for the Air Force.

 More recent procurements have been from China in the form of the Harbin Y-12 II turboprop transports were delivered in September 1995, one crashed in April 1996.
 A second one crashed on 12 July 2012.
 The Xian Y7-100C (a copy of the AN-24 transport) was delivered from October 1997, which crashed in May 1998.
-The Air Force has recently received their order of Embraers.
+The Air Force had also recently received their order of several Embraer EMB 314 Super Tucano aircraft.

-For up-to-date list of the aircraft of the air force, see the main article Mauritania Islamic Air Force.

 Mauritania Air Force A-29B Super Tucano at Paris Air Show 2013.

 Mauritanian Douglas C-47A Dakota in the Sahara.